AdnaneKhan/GhEmailBrute/README.md

 # GhEmailBrute

-A tool to link any email with a GitHub account, even if the email is private.
+A simple tool check if a list of emails is associated with GitHub accounts, and to determine the specific accounts (even if the account is private).

 ## Use Cases